CDLUC3/ezid/doc/apidoc.2.rst

      Creator, title, publisher, and date citation metadata as mapped from the identifier's preferred metadata profile.

-   Continuing with the previous example, if the query parameters are
+   Continuing with the previous example, if the parameters are

    ::